Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-A nasogastric (NG) tube is a long, thin, flexible tube inserted through your nose and down into your stomach or small intestine.
+An NG tube is a long, thin, flexible tube inserted through your nose and down into your stomach or small intestine.
 The size of your NG tube will depend on why you need it.
 Larger NG tubes are used to remove air or fluid from your stomach.
 Smaller tubes are used to give you liquid food or medicines.
 Your tube will be removed by your healthcare provider when it is no longer needed.

 What will happen during the procedure?

-What will happen after the procedure?
+What should I expect after the procedure?

 - The tube can stay in place for up to 8 weeks.
 You may be sent home with the tube in place in order to get the nutrition you need.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health